WE ARE HIRING!

 - Email based troubleshooting and support offered during regular work hours

 - Bioinformatics seminars.
 See the announcements on right hand side column.

 - Bioinformatics software package installation service is currently offered pro bono by Stanford Center for Genomics and Personalized Medicine core bioinformatics team.

 - Further community resources can be found here.

 IT System Administration: for user and system management

-- On-premise infrastructure is hosted at Stanford Data Centers that offers >99% uptime
+- On-premises infrastructure is hosted at Stanford Data Centers that offers >99% uptime

-- High performance computing system administration services via Stanford Research Computing Center team.
+- High performance computing system administration services are provided by the Stanford Research Computing Center team.
 This team has in-depth expertise across the spectrum of HPC services including storage, networking, schedulers, monitoring, operating systems, system security, vendor management, inventory and user management.

 Financial Administration: University oversight for robustness and continuity